Welcome to Year 6

 We are excited for all of our topics this year and we feel very lucky to be able to share their final year here at St Anne’s Primary with them.

-English – Spring 2 – Island: A Story of the Galápagos by Jason Chin
+English – Summer 1 – Island: A Story of the Galápagos by Jason Chin

-This term, we will be exploring Island: A Story of the Galápagos, which tells the story of how the Galápagos Islands were formed and how life developed there over millions of years.
+This term, we will be continuing to explore Island: A Story of the Galápagos, which tells the story of how the Galápagos Islands were formed and how life developed there over millions of years.
 The book also introduces the voyage of Charles Darwin aboard the HMS Beagle and explains how his discoveries helped shape new scientific ideas.

 Our final piece of writing will be an historical newspaper article about the voyage to the Galápagos.
 Children will write in a formal journalistic style, reporting events clearly and accurately as if they were living in the 19th century.